-TEACHING METHODS Activity Semester workload The manner and methods of teaching are described in detail.
-Lectures 13x3 Lectures, seminars, laboratory practice, Tutorials 13x1 fieldwork, study and analysis of bibliography, tutorials, placements, clinical practice, art Labs - workshop, interactive teaching, educational visits, project, essay writing, artistic creativity, Self-study 123 etc. The student's study hours for each learning activity are given as well as the hours of non- directed study according to the principles of the ECTS Course total 175 hours STUDENT PERFORMANCE LANGUAGE OF EVALUATION I: Greek / English EVALUATION Description of the evaluation procedure Language of evaluation, methods of evaluation, summative or conclusive, multiple choice questionnaires, short-answer questions, open-ended questions, problem solving, written work, essay/report, oral examination, public presentation, laboratory work, clinical examination of patient, art interpretation, other METHOD OF EVALUATION: Written Exam Specifically-defined evaluation criteria are given, and if and where they are accessible to students.
+TEACHING METHODS Activity Semester workload The manner and methods of teaching are Lectures 13x3 described in detail.
+Lectures, seminars, laboratory practice, Tutorials 13x1 fieldwork, study and analysis of bibliography, Labs - tutorials, placements, clinical practice, art workshop, interactive teaching, educational Self-study 123 visits, project, essay writing, artistic creativity, etc. The student's study hours for each learning activity are given as well as the hours of non- directed study according to the principles of Course total 175 hours the ECTS STUDENT PERFORMANCE LANGUAGE OF EVALUATION I: Greek / English LANGUAGE OF EVALUATION I: Greek / English STUDENT PERFORMANCE LANGUAGE OF EVALUATION I: Greek / English STUDENT PERFORMANCE EVALUATION LANGUAGE OF EVALUATION STUDENT PERFORMANCE EVALUATION Description of the evaluation procedure Language of evaluation, methods of evaluation, summative or conclusive, multiple STUDENT PERFORMANCE EVALUATION Description of the evaluation procedure Language of evaluation, methods of STUDENT PERFORMANCE EVALUATION Description of the evaluation procedure Language of evaluation, methods of evaluation, summative or conclusive, multiple choice questionnaires, short-answer questions, examination of patient, art interpretation, other students.

+Specifically-defined evaluation criteria are given, and if and where they are accessible to